Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 it has been generated automatically as a result of parsing macroop description)

-After the macroop parse through the *assemble* function, we only had a macroop containers stored in macroop dictionary.
-How the above cpp class could be generated from there?
+Because we only know that
+we already generate python based macroop containers defining MOV_R_MI, we can infer that generated CPP class may be retrieved from there.
+Therefore,
-Let's take a look at the place where the generated macroop containers *macroopDict* is used.
+let's take a look at the place where the generated macroop containers *macroopDict* is used.

 *gem5/src/arch/x86/isa/macroop.isa*